gatsbyjs/gatsby/docs/blog/2019-06-17-day-in-the-life-of-a-core-maintainer/index.md

   - open-source
 ---

 _Note: A "core maintainer" is an official member of the Gatsby team--you'll see them around GitHub day-to-day and they're accessible via the `@gatsbyjs/core` team.
-Gatsby Core is the open-source Gatsby you know and love, e.g. [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby)._
+Gatsby Core is the open-source Gatsby you know and love, e.g. [`gatsbyjs/gatsby`](https://github.com/gatsbyjs/gatsby)._

 The day-to-day responsibilities of a core maintainer are some of the most challenging of any in the organization.
 Constantly being pulled in many, seemingly infinite directions leads to a feeling that it's challenging to get productive work accomplished.
 Balancing community needs, internally surfaced issues and support requests, and a desire to work on substantive bug-fixes and features is a **hard problem.**

 In this post, I attempt to outline a model for a productive, healthy, and balanced schedule for a core maintainer.
 In doing so, I also hope to illustrate the decisions, trade-offs, and general thought process for approaching the day-to-day responsibilities in a way that is as productive as possible.
 The ideas in this post are informed by the following guidelines:

 - Time-boxing and focus/productive time
-- Consider the impact of work you’re doing
+- Consider the impact of work you're doing
 - Nurture and focus on the community, when you can
 - Take breaks
 - Productive interruptions